UkiDLucas/Lidar_Obstacle_Detection_SFND313/README.md

-## Thursday, July 18, 2019

-Total class time spent: ~27 hours.

-Today, I was able to implement the first version of RANSAC 3D that fits a plane (e.g. road surface) to a Point Cloud data.
+I was able to implement the first version of RANSAC 3D that fits a plane (e.g. road surface) to a Point Cloud data.

 <img src="media/RANSAC 3D segmentation 2019-07-18 at 4.03.06 PM.png" width="800" />